Suspect in deadly Georgia spa shootings may have frequented businesses

 "We are horrified by this violence which has no place in America or anywhere," he said.

-Associated Press writers Kim Tong-hyung in Seoul, Colleen Long and Zeke Miller in Washington, and Anila Yoganathan in Cherokee County contributed to the this story.
+Associated Press writers Kim Tong-hyung in Seoul, Colleen Long and Zeke Miller in Washington, Sudhin Thanawala in Woodstock, Georgia, Michael Warren in Atlanta and Anila Yoganathan in Cherokee County, Georgia, contributed to the this story.